-Expansion funds may be provided to a current sponsoring organization for expansion into rural or low-income areas under-served by participating sponsoring organizations.
-An under-served area is one in which day care homes may wish to participate but cannot because a sponsoring organization does not provide CACFP services in their area.
+Expansion funds may be provided to a current Sponsoring Organization for expansion into rural or low-income areas under-served by participating Sponsoring Organizations.
+An under-served area is one in which day care homes may wish to participate but cannot because a Sponsoring Organization does not provide CACFP services in that area.

-Expansion fund availability is limited to a participating sponsoring organization of day care homes that has already used start-up funds and a period of 12 months have elapsed after the organization satisfied its obligations under its start-up agreement with ADE.
+Expansion fund availability is limited to a participating Sponsoring Organization of day care homes that has already used start-up funds and a period of 12 months have elapsed after the organization satisfied its obligations under its start-up agreement with ADE.
 Expansion funds are also available to organizations with more than 50 homes.

-A sponsoring organization applying for expansion funds must submit an expansion grant application to the ADE.
+A Sponsoring Organization applying for expansion funds must submit an expansion grant application to the ADE.
 The application can be obtained by contacting the ADE.
 The application requires:

-- A plan detailing activities for recruiting day care homes which is acceptable and realistic (including method of contacting providers) - A detailed budget, including supporting source documentation - Time lines for the expansion operation - Goals the sponsoring organization expects to accomplish with the expansion funds - Documentation that the proposed expansion area meets rural or low-income area standards and are currently under-served by sponsors - A plan for conducting pre-approval visits and training
+- A plan detailing activities for recruiting day care homes which is acceptable and realistic (including method of contacting providers); - A detailed budget, including supporting source documentation; - Time lines for the expansion operation; - Goals the sponsoring organization expects to accomplish with the expansion funds; - Documentation that the proposed expansion area meets rural or low-income area standards and are currently under-served by sponsors; and - A plan for conducting pre-approval visits and training.

-The sponsoring organization will be notified of approval or denial of expansion funds within 30 days of the receipt of a complete and correct Expansion Grant Application.
+The Sponsoring Organization will be notified of approval or denial of expansion funds within 30 days of the receipt of a complete and correct Expansion Grant Application.

 If an incomplete application is received, the ADE will notify the organization that additional information is required.
-The ADE will help the sponsoring organization complete the application if assistance is needed.
-If the ADE denies the sponsor's application for expansion payments, it will describe the reasons why it was denied and will include the ADE administrative review procedures.
+The ADE will help the Sponsoring Organization complete the application if assistance is needed.
+If the ADE denies the Sponsor's application for expansion payments, it will describe the reasons why it was denied and will include the ADE administrative review procedures.

-If the application for expansion funds is approved, a letter of approval will be sent to the sponsoring organization.
+If the application for expansion funds is approved, a letter of approval will be sent to the Sponsoring Organization.
 The costs incurred for the purpose of expanding CACFP operations must be accounted for separately from monthly administrative costs.
 These costs should not be reported as administrative costs on the monthly claim for reimbursement.
 At the end of the predetermined time frame for expansion, the ADE will reconcile the costs with grant payments issued.
 The ADE will determine if the plan of action was followed and if the recruitment efforts were successful.
 A sponsoring organization will be required to pay back any unused funds or fund in excess of actual costs incurred.

-A sponsoring organization applying for expansion funds may receive an amount equal to that of 50 homes times the current maximum allowable administrative rate times two months.
-Sponsoring organizations may apply for lesser amounts.
+A Sponsoring Organization applying for expansion funds may receive an amount equal to that of 50 homes times the current maximum allowable administrative rate times two months.
+Sponsoring Organizations may apply for lesser amounts.

-Upon approval of its application, the sponsoring organization will sign an agreement detailing how and during what time period it will use the expansion funds to provide CACFP benefits to additional children.
+Upon approval of its application, the Sponsoring Organization will sign an agreement detailing how and during what time period it will use the expansion funds to provide CACFP benefits to additional children.